saezlab/ccc_protocols/faq.rst

 ========================================================================

 In theory, Tensor-c2c would work with any experimental design.
-It will identify hidden factors associated with the experimental conditions, given the condition at hand drives differences between contexts/samples.
+It will then identify hidden factors associated with the experimental conditions in an untargeted manner, given the condition at hand drives differences between contexts/samples.